Advanced Heroquest Dungeon Explorer

 New Monster Treasure

-If you like to add the new rules of Terror in the Dark, you can use this new loot table and roll for loot or just take the bold value.
+If you like you can use the loot table Terror in the Dark and roll for loot or just take the default value in the highlighted column.
 Otherwise you have to take the loot from the matrices above.

 Skaven Warrior 5 10 15 20